Skip to main content

 Yes, that is possible.
 Fighting the complaints and not being able to accept them costs energy.
 Energy that is badly needed to recover.
 We often notice that if people accept the situation and can 'surrender' more to the complaints, this benefits the recovery.
 However, simply accepting the complaints does not ensure that the complaints are gone and the patient is better again.
 So, as mentioned, it is helpful but not healing.
 Our aftercare advisor can advise you further in the process of accepting complaints.
 There are also training courses available (e.g. ACT).

 Hyperbaric oxygen therapy is a treatment in which you inhale 100% oxygen through a mask at a pressure that is higher than the normal ambient pressure.
 This takes place in a large space in which the pressure can be increased.
 Due to the increased pressure, your body can absorb approximately 12,5 times as much oxygen in the blood plasma as normal.
 The tissues that receive too little oxygen receive more oxygen as a result.
-The treatment ensures that, among other things, new blood vessels grow, pain complaints decrease and immune cells work better.
+The treatment ensures that, among other things, new blood vessels grow, pain symptoms decrease and immune cells work better.
 It is an intensive treatment that usually consists of 30-40 sessions of 2 hours, for 6-8 weeks.
 It seems that some patients can improve, but relapse after treatment is also known.
-PLEASE NOTE: the effectiveness of this treatment has not yet been proven and is not reimbursed by health insurance.
-Research is currently being conducted.

-In the long term, it could potentially provide a solution for patients with long-term cognitive disorders.
-More scientific research is needed to prove that this therapy can work post-COVID.
-NOTE: the effectiveness of this treatment has not yet been proven and is not reimbursed by health insurance.
-Research is currently being conducted (internationally).
+In the long term, it could potentially provide a solution for patients with long-term cognitive impairment.
+More scientific research is needed to prove that this therapy can work in post-COVID.

 No, this therapy is not reimbursed for post-COVID.
 The effectiveness of this treatment has not yet been proven.
 Research is currently being conducted (internationally).

 No, C-support cannot refer you.
-We only provide advice, for medical referrals you should contact your GP or specialist.
-Referrals to clinics for hyperbaric oxygen therapy for the treatment of post-COVID are possible, however the effectiveness of this treatment has not yet been proven and is not reimbursed by health insurance.
-Research is currently being conducted.
+We only provide advice; for medical referrals, please contact your GP or specialist.
+Referrals to clinics for hyperbaric oxygen therapy for post-COVID treatment are possible, but the effectiveness of this treatment has not yet been proven and is not covered by health insurance.
+Research is currently underway. here the latest update.

 Vaccinations